Burton Adventist Academy

 Burton Adventist Academy is a co-educational private Christian school in Arlington, Texas, United States.
 It covers the grades from pre-kindergarten through twelfth grade.
 Burton is associated with the Seventh-day Adventist Church and is part of the Seventh-day Adventist education system.
 It offers a basic high school diploma, advanced diploma, and honors diploma.
-Also Burton is great school.
-The school dose the same thing for pe every day.
-And you are not allowed to go to the bathroom twice in a period.
-It’s a great school.

 Spiritual aspects

 All students take religion classes each year that they are enrolled.